nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > <img src="DeveloperGuideImages/UI_01.png" width="600">

-The UI component focuses on interacting with the user by displaying the necessary information to the user when requested.
+The `UI` component focuses on interacting with the user by displaying the necessary information to the user when requested.
 It is also responsible for the outlook of the application.
-The UI component consists of the abstract UiPart class which is the base class for the UI parts and each &quot;UI part&quot; is represented by a distinct part of the UI such as the panels or status bars.
+The `UI` component consists of the abstract `UiPart` class which is the base class for the `UI` parts and each &quot;UI part&quot; is represented by a distinct part of the `UI` such as the panels or status bars.

-In essence, the UI makes use of JavaFx UI framework and majority of the classes import javafx methods.
-The various layouts of each &quot;UI part&quot; are stores as .fxml files in the src/main/resources/viewfolder.
+In essence, the `UI` component makes use of JavaFx framework and the majority of the classes in _Unburden_ import javafx methods.
+The various layouts of each &quot;UI part&quot; are stores as .fxml files in the src/main/resources/view folder.
 These files are named according to the respective class names.
 For example, the layout of the HelpWindow.java is stored in src/main/resources/view/HelpWindow.fxml

 ####**API**

-The UI component consists mainly of:
+The `UI` component consists mainly of the following classes:

- 1. UI class
+ 1. `UI`
- 2. UIManager class
+ 2. `UIManager`
- 3. UIPart class
+ 3. `UIPart`
- 4. UILoader class
+ 4. `UILoader`
- 5. BrowserPanel class
+ 5. `SummaryPanel`
- 6. CommandBox class
+ 6. `CommandBox`
- 7. MainWindow class
+ 7. `MainWindow`
- 8. ResultDisplay class
+ 8. `ResultDisplay`
- 9. HelpWindow class
+ 9. `HelpWindow`
- 10. TaskCard class
+ 10. `TaskCard`
- 11. TaskListPanel class
+ 11. `TaskListPanel`

 These classes work together to form the interface which the user interacts with when using the app.
 Each of the class are meant to function solely on one part of the UI.
 For instance, the ResultDisplay class is responsible for displaying the results of a command from the user.

-The UI also consists of a MainWindow class which is made up of these &quot;UI parts&quot; such as CommandBox, ResultDisplay, TaskListPanel, StatusBarFooter, BrowserPanel.
+The UI also consists of a `MainWindow` class which is made up of these &quot;UI parts&quot; such as `CommandBox`, `ResultDisplay`, `TaskListPanel`, `StatusBarFooter`, `BrowserPanel`.

 All of these classes, including the MainWindow class inherit from the abstract UiPart class.

 The UI component,

-- Executes user commands using the Logic component.
+- Executes user commands using the `Logic` component.
-- Auto-updates when data in the Model change.
+- Auto-updates when data in the `Model` change.
-- Responds to events raised from various parts of the App
+- Responds to events raised from various parts of _Unburden_
-- Updates the UI accordingly.
+- Updates the `UI` accordingly.